-Logan County, located in the northeast corner of Colorado, is a rapidly growing agriculture and industry-based community.
+Logan County, located in the northeast corner of Colorado, is a diversified agriculture, industrial and service based community.
 Sterling, which is the largest city and county seat, is located 125 miles from Denver, 90 minutes from DIA, and 40 minutes from I-80.
-Colorado’s beautiful mountain range is only a 2 hour drive away.
+Colorado’s beautiful mountain range is a 2 hour drive away.

 Sterling is the commercial hub for approximately 60,000 people – within a 45 minute drive – who shop, eat, attend cultural and sporting events, and utilize services from our growing list of financial and health care providers.
 Interstate 76 as well as Highways 6, 61, and 138 connect Sterling to the surrounding areas.
-Colorado Highway 14 (Main Street) offers easy access westward to the Fort Collins area and the Front Range.
+Two railroads and the Sterling Municipal Airport provide other transportation alternatives.

 Downtown Sterling was listed on the National Register in 2013 with 47 sites which contribute to historical significance.
-Sterling was named the Best Small Community of the year by the Economic Development Council of Colorado in 2006.
-Sterling’s retail offerings range from unique locally owned restaurants, specialty coffee shops and stores to national chains such as Bealls, Bomgaars, Hibbett Sports, Home Depot, rue21, Walgreens and Walmart.
-Our fast food franchises offer fare for everyone including: burgers, Mexican, pizza, and sandwiches.
+Sterling’s retail offerings range from unique locally owned restaurants and shops to national chains.
+Our fast food franchises offer fare for everyone.

 Tallgrass Energy Presentation.